ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/mysql/backups.md

 ### Scripting

 Should you wish to script this, here is an example loop.
 This takes each database, dumps it to an example directory, then compresses it, names it and dates it.

+The `nice` command adjusts the CPU priority of the process, defaulting to **10** without a flag.
+CPU prioirty ranges from -20 (highest) to 19 (lowest), so here we are making the dump less disruptive to other processes.

 ```
 for i in $(echo 'SHOW DATABASES;' | mysql | grep -v '^Database$')